AlecRodriguez3782/hangman-game/README.md

 However, the game that we end up making has some flaws as it explains

 > A bit more complicated but worth attempting as an exercise is changing
-> the game so that, as with normal hangman, only ==incorrect== guesses count
+> the game so that, as with normal hangman, only <mark>incorrect</mark>
->  towards the guess limit. - pg 812
+> guesses count towards the guess limit. - pg 812

 So, that is what I have implemented in my *gameOver* function.
 And, there are some changes I have made besides that like having a counter,